SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   can define additional methods and properties on that structure.

 - term Member attribute:
-  Write have `memberAttribute` as the first argument to this attribute.
+  Write `memberAttribute` as the first argument to this attribute.
   The type that implements the macro conforms to the `MemberAttributeMacro` protocol.
   These macros add attributes to members of the type or extension that the macro is attached to.